A Vindication of Natural Diet: Vegetarianism

 Shelley wrote in A Vindication of Natural Diet: "It is only by softening and disguising dead flesh by culinary preparation that it is rendered susceptible of mastication or digestion, and that the sight of its bloody juices and raw horror does not excite intolerable loathing and disgust."

 Shelley used the imagery of slaughtering a lamb.
 In Queen Mab: A Philosophical Poem (1813) he wrote about the change to a vegetarian diet using the lamb imagery: "And man ... no longer now/ He slays the lamb that looks him in the face,/ And horribly devours his mangled flesh."

 In the novel Frankenstein; or, The Modern Prometheus (1818), which he is acknowledged to have contributed to, the Being is portrayed as a vegetarian.
 The lamb imagery is retained.
 The Being explained his vegetarian diet to Victor Frankenstein: "My food is not that of man.
 I do not destroy the lamb and the kid to glut my appetite; acorns and berries afford me sufficient nourishment."
+Shelley's views on vegetarianism are routinely incorrectly attributed to his wife.

 In "The Sensitive Plant" he argued that all life forms, including "all killing insects and gnawing worms,/ And things of obscene and unlovely forms", have a natural role to play in the ecosystem which requires understanding rather than destruction, because what they do "although they did ill, was innocent".

 In Laon and Cythna, republished as The Revolt of Islam (1817), Fifth Canto, the Festival of nations held after the Revolution is a banquet where no meat is served.
 The feast is vegetarian: "Never again may blood of bird or beast/ Stain with its venomous stream a human feast".
 This is "The banquet of the free" where the guests are described as "reclining as they ate, of Liberty,/ And Hope, and Justice".
 The festival was not polluted by gore, "But piled on high, an overflowing store/ Of pomegranates, and citrons, fairest fruit,/ Melons, and dates, and figs, and many a root".